V01dDweller/tmux_install/README.md

 # Install Tmux 2.9 from source #

-This ansible playbook installs tmux from the source-master on Debian/Ubuntu or RHEL7/CentOS7.
+This playbook installs tmux from the source-master on Debian/Ubuntu or RHEL7/CentOS7.
 Primarily intended for RHEL 7/CentOS 7 or Ubuntu 16.04 LTS which default to old Tmux versions.

 * Assumptions:
     * sudo-to-root with NOPASSWD.